vold-la/EatHub-Web/README.md

 # `Restaurant Product`
-Note - this is in active development. <br />
+Note - this was in active development.
+Archived because of bandwidth issue <br />
 Note - Google button isn't working since I haven't got production Key.

 User can order food online , search for popular restaurants near with filters based on cuisines,rating etc , sort them based on popularity, cost etc.
-Needs to `sign in` or `sign up` before checkout.
+Add restaurant was in dev status which can be found in footer Needs to `sign in` or `sign up` before checkout.

 Test Credentials : <br />